Multicultural Community Counseling (CBB) (M.S.) Program Application

 - What is there in your life experience and background that will make it possible for you to be an effective multicultural counselor (a person who can be therapeutic to others) and social justice change agent and to make some unique contribution to the CBB community?

 Hint: do not make this statement a narrative of your resumé.
 There is no minimum or maximum length; however, the statement should capture who you are in a concise manner.

 Complete your experience profile using the Experience Profile Template (Word Document).

 Download unofficial transcripts (or scan a paper transcript) for every institution, one file per institution, and be prepared to upload to the online program application.
 This is in addition to, not a substitution for, having official transcripts sent to SDSU Graduate Admissions office.

 Contact 3 individuals who you have interacted with both personally and professionally who would be able to write a letter of recommendation for you.
 Please request these letters early.
 Recommenders will submit their letters directly into the Online Program Application.

-Access the Online Program Application--link will be available October 1, 2019
+Access the Online Program Application

 - Your program application has been created in a system called Interfolio.
 For help, refer to this Interfolio Tutorial (PDF).